 The export contract should make it clear what your responsibilities for delivery are, including who will handle overseas taxes and customs clearance.
 It is essential to confirm what customs tariffs are payable and who is responsible for payment.
 You may find it easiest to use a freight forwarder to handle delivery and customs clearance on your behalf.

 Negotiating the right payment method is vital.
 Enforcing contracts overseas can be difficult and expensive, particularly in countries outside the EU.
-Unless you know and trust the customer, you may want to insist on a payment method such as a letter of credit.
+Unless you know and trust the customer, you may want to insist on payment up front or a payment method such as a letter of credit.